 For a complete list of available daylilies and pricing, click here.

 Truly a royal and regal flower, Phoenician Royalty is named for the Tyrian purple fabric produced by the Phoenicians and worn by royalty throughout the Mediterranean.
 The plant is large and the scapes are tall and thick.
 The flowers are large, plentiful and very, very purple.
 There is rebloom here every year, even in 2018 after it was divided for line-out in the fall of 2017.
-Being fertile both ways, this plant is the central reason that I am keeping any diploid projects in my overall breeding program, and it is central to the diploid projects that I plan to keep patiently pursuing in years to come.
+Fertile both ways.

 The flower is a warm purple with the eye and edge often a much cooler purple, that might be called "bluish".
 The flower is warmer in the early part of the day and becomes overall cooler in tone as the day progresses.
-The picture below shows the flower during the morning hours in full sun.
-That picture from 2013, when the plant was only two years old, was the first year it flowered in my garden.
-You can see that the flower is large, and I have seen individual flowers in the 7" to 7 1/2" range, but the introduction size of 6.5" is the average size.
+The flower is large, and I have seen individual flowers in the 7" to 7 1/2" range, but the introduction size of 6.5" is the average size.
 The eye is always electrifying - very high-contrast, in person.

 The scapes are tall and strong, rarely leaning in a mature clump, usually being held upright strongly by the thick scape rising from the robust plant.
 While registered at 47" in height, I have seen a few individual scapes up to 55".
 Scapes on first year divisions average about 30" - 35" and can flail about sloppily, while on second year divisions they begin to regain their strength and hold up, go within the 3' - 4' range for height.
 Mature clumps are a sight to behold.